Ayida-Weddo: Form and function

 "In the beginning there was a vast serpent, whose body formed seven thousand coils beneath the earth, protecting it from descent into the abysmal sea.
 Then the titanic snake began to move and heave its massive form from the earth to envelop the sky.
-It scattered stars in the firmament and wound its taught flesh down the mountains to create riverbeds. it shot thunderbolts to the earth to create the sacred thunderstones.
+It scattered stars in the firmament and wound its taught flesh down the mountains to create riverbeds.
+It shot thunderbolts to the earth to create the sacred thunderstones.
 From its deepest core it released the sacred waters to fill the earth with life.
 As the first rains fell, a rainbow encompassed the sky and Danbala took her, Ayida Wedo, as his wife.
 The spiritual nectar that they created reproduces through all men and women as milk and semen.
 The serpent and the rainbow taught humankind the link between blood and life, between menstruation and birth, and the ultimate Vodou sacrament of blood sacrifice."

+In Haiti, Ayida-Weddo is said to have crossed the ocean with her husband Damballa to take the ancient knowledge and traditions of Vodou from Africa to the Caribbean.
+As Damballa slithered under the ocean, Ayida-Weddo flew across the sky in the form of the rainbow until the two loa reunited in Haiti, bringing Vodou to the Americas.

-She is syncretized with the Catholic figure of Our Lady of Immaculate Conception.
+Ayida-Weddo is syncretized in Haitian Vodou with the Catholic figure of Our Lady of Immaculate Conception for her association with serpents and rainbow-colored cherubs.
+Ayida-Weddo's days of service lie on Monday and Tuesday, and she is honored on December 8 with festivals for her blessings.
+Through prayer and ritual, she grants peace, love, prosperity, joy, and understanding to her devotees.

+In West African mythology, Ayida-Weddo is often equated to the Yoruba rainbow serpent Oshumare, with whom she shares many aspects.